Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     sd.Customer_Name, NumberOfPurchases DESC;
 ```
+- **Explanation:** This query identifies the top 10 customers who generated the highest total profit for KMS, along with their customer segment.
+They are:
+-- Emily Phan (Consumer): Profit ₦32,696.49, Sales ₦103,652.49
+-- Grant Carroll (Small Business): Profit ₦20,329.00, Sales ₦45,000.25
+-- Raymond Book (Consumer): Profit ₦18,477.07, Sales ₦51,954.52
+-- Clytie Kelty (Small Business): Profit ₦15,886.93, Sales ₦44,344.40
+-- Andy Reiter (Corporate): Profit ₦14,440.39, Sales ₦28,359.40
+-- Deborah Brumfield (Small Business): Profit ₦13,340.26, Sales ₦28,664.52
+-- Karen Carlisle (Corporate): Profit ₦12,748.86, Sales ₦29,884.60
+-- Rick Wilson (Consumer): Profit ₦12,606.81, Sales ₦26,095.13
+-- Logan Haushalter (Corporate): Profit ₦11,630.15, Sales ₦27,820.34
+-- Nick Crebassa (Corporate): Profit ₦11,562.08, Sales ₦29,186.49
+- **Analysis of the purchase history for these most profitable customers reveals a strong preference for:**
+-- **Technology:** Particularly high-value items like 'Office Machines' and 'Copiers and Fax', alongside frequent purchases of 'Telephones and Communication' and 'Computer Peripherals'.
+-- **Office Supplies:** Frequent, recurring purchases of essentials like 'Paper' and 'Binders and Binder Accessories', with 'Appliances' also being a notable sub-category for several customers.
+-- **Furniture:** While less frequent, purchases of 'Chairs & Chairmats', 'Bookcases', and 'Office Furnishings' contribute significantly to sales value from these customers.
 ```
 --- (Q7) Which small business customer had the highest sales?
 SELECT top 1